hendler5/LearningMarkdown/ExampleExercise.md

 ## Getting Started

-When starting a technical writing project, you need to answer a few basic questions up front, write an outline, and then fill in the details.
+When starting a technical writing project, the first thing you need to do is answer a few basic questions, and then write an outline.
+Afterwards, you fill in the details of the outline and begin the writing process.
 The following sections further explore each of these topics.

-### Answering the Big Questions First
+### Answering the Basic Questions

 Answering the following questions will guide you to producing effective documentation: